Aum-Kaara/adf_lab01/README.md

-# How to Load JSON into Azure SQL Table
+# Azure Data Factory - Load JSON from Blob into SQLQ Server

-Azure Data Factory call API and insert data in Blob Storage
+This blog gives you an overview of how to load Blob JSON into SQL Database

 ## Create Resource group

 Create a resource group